highlightxyz/generative-art/README.md

 - Draws a randomly sized circle in the middle of the canvas
 - Fills it with either red, green, or blue
-- Displays the minting wallet address in the center of the circle
+- Displays the minting wallet address, token ID, and timestamp in the center of the circle
 - Applies the size and color of the circle as traits of the token
 - Captures a preview image